MicrosoftDocs/fabric-docs/docs/data-factory/lookup-activity.md

 > [!INCLUDE [product-name](../includes/product-name.md)] is currently in PREVIEW.
 > This information relates to a prerelease product that may be substantially modified before it's released.
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here.

 The Fabric Lookup activity can retrieve a dataset from any of the data sources supported by [!INCLUDE [product-name](../includes/product-name.md)].
-You can use it to dynamicalimage.pngly determine which objects to operate on in a subsequent activity, instead of hard coding the object name.
+You can use it to dynamically determine which objects to operate on in a subsequent activity, instead of hard coding the object name.
 Some object examples are files and tables.

 Lookup activity reads and returns the content of a configuration file or table.
 It also returns the result of executing a query or stored procedure.
 The output can be a singleton value or an array of attributes, which can be consumed in a subsequent copy, transformation, or control flow activities like ForEach activity.